Why use a relationship test?

 Sibling testing is usually done by people who wish to know whether they share the same biological mother or father (in most cases, the father is in question although we have had cases where sibling wish to know whether they share the same mother).

 Unlike paternity tests, relationship DNA tests provide very different types of results depending on the test in question.
 Some sibling tests provide a probability of relationship and an interpretation of the results; in other words, it will show whether the siblings tested are more likely to be half siblings, full siblings or unrelated.
-With X chromosome and Y chromosome testing, the result is either a match or a mismatch.
+Y chromosome testing, the result is either a match or a mismatch.
 The same applies for MtDNA testing – if two people share the same mitochondrial DNA profile, then they must share a common blood line from their maternal side and thus, have a maternal ancestor in common.
 Should you have any more questions, ask us.
 We will be more than happy to assist you.

 The Irish Naturalization and Immigration Services, which deals with Irish visas, citizenship and more, may require relationship DNA testing to prove the relationship between alleged relatives.
 EasyDNA Ireland offers relationship DNA test results that can used for immigration as proof of relationship between consanguineous relatives.